WAP Systems and Labeled Subshifts: Labeled subshifts

 If $\M$ is of finite type then each orbit of $X(\M)$ meets $x[\Theta(\M)]$.

 If $\M$ is not of finite type then by Corollary \ref{towcor17}there exists a non-periodic recurrent point $x^* \in X(\M)$.
-If $X^*$ is the orbit closure of $x^*$ then $X^* \subset X(\M)$ and by Proposition \ref{towprop17b} $ X^* \setminus \bigcup \ \{ S^i(SY\!M) \}$ is nonempty.
+If $X^*$ is the orbit closure of $x^*$ then $X^* \subset X(\M)$ and by Proposition \ref{towprop17b} $ X^* \setminus \bigcup \ S^i(SY\!M) $ is nonempty.

-$\Box$ \begin{remark} Corollaries \ref{towcor15} (a) and \ref{towcor15a} show that for any label $\M$ of finite type the dynamical system $(X(\M), S)$ admits $x[\Theta(\M)]$ as a closed {\em cross-section}; i.e. the orbit of any point $x \in X(\M)$ meets $x[\Theta(\M)]$ exactly at one point.
+$\Box$ \begin{remark} Corollary \ref{towcor15a} shows that for any label $\M$ of finite type the dynamical system $(X(\M), S)$ admits $\Nuc(X(\M)) = x[\Theta(\M)]$ as a closed {\em cross-section}; i.e. the orbit of any point $x \in X(\M)$ meets $x[\Theta(\M)]$ exactly at one point.
 This is in accordance with the following general theorem (see \cite[Section 1.2]{GW-06}).\end{remark} \begin{theo} For a system $(X,T)$, with $X$ a completely metrizable separable space, there exists a Borel cross-section if and only if the only recurrent points are the periodic ones. \end{theo}

 $\Box$ Notice, too, that if $\mu$ is an invariant probability measure on $(X,T)$ such that the measure of the set of periodic points is zero, then any cross-section is a non-measurable set.
 The special case of translation by rationals on $\R/\Z$ is used in the usual proof of the existence of a subset of $\R$ which is not Lebesgue measurable.